biolink/kgx/specification/kgx-format.md

 The `object` element is used to refer to the target node in an edge/statement/assertion and must be the `id` of the target node.

-##### relation

-The `relation` element is used to refer to a more specific relationship that further describes the edge/statement/assertion.
-Usually, this is a term from the [Relations Ontology](http://www.obofoundry.org/ontology/ro.html) but other ontologies, thesauri, and controlled vocabularies are allowed.

-Note: it is under consideration to deprecate the edge `relation` association slot in Biolink Model release 2.3.0.

 #### Edge Provenance